 The President shall set and approve all official agendas.

-Any Stakeholder may make a proposal for action by the Board by submitting a written request to the Secretary or during the public comment period of a regular HUNC meeting.
-The Secretary shall promptly refer the proposal to a Standing Committee or, at the next regular HUNC meeting, the Board shall either consider the proposal or create an Ad Hoc Committee to consider it.
+Any Stakeholder and/or Board Member may make a proposal for action by the Board by submitting a written request to the Secretary or President or during the public comment period of a regular HUNC meeting.
+The Secretary or President shall promptly refer the proposal to a Standing Committee, or at the next regular HUNC meeting, the Board shall either consider the proposal or create an Ad Hoc Committee to consider it.
 The Board is required to consider the proposal at a Committee or Board meeting, but is not required to take further action.
-Proposals made under this subsection are subject to the rules regarding reconsideration
+Proposals made under this subsection are subject to the rules regarding reconsideration.

 Section 3: Notifications/Posting